Freya-Alpha/fa-models/README.md

 ## Development

 ### Testing
 run tests with `pytest -s -vv` to see all the details.
+This is extremely important for the library.
+It could make multiple pods fail.

 ### Installation as Consuming Developer